nashville-software-school/aws-deployment-instructions/README.md

 From your application's home directory, run ```eb init```.
 This sets default values for Elastic Beanstalk applications.
 It will ask a series of questions:

+1. If you have not set up your Elastic Beanstalk CLI with your AWS credentials, the prompts will ask you for your AWS IAM user's key and secret key.
+You will be able to find these credentials in the AWS console under IAM --> Users --> <your_user> --> Security credentials.
+If you are unable to access your credentials or failed to store them when you accessed them initially, you can create new credentials. **Document them securely.**
-1. Select **us-east-1** as your region.
+2. Select **us-east-1** as your region.
 The reason for this is two-fold.
 First, it is best practice to deploy your application closest to its user base.
 Amazon's us-east-1 region is based in northern Virginia.
 The proximity argument may lead to your wanting to select us-east-2, which is in Ohio.
 Nonetheless, you should still choose us-east-1 because this is the region in which AWS often deploys its newest services first.
 The benefit of having access to the newest services far outweighs the cost of a few hundred miles.
-2. Choose **[ Create new Application ]**.
+3. Choose **[ Create new Application ]**.
 It will default to the the name of your application's main folder.
-3. Allow the default value for `Application Name`.
+4. Allow the default value for `Application Name`.
-4. The prompt will ask you whether you are using Node.js.
+5. The prompt will ask you whether you are using Node.js.
 Enter **Y**.
-5. Choose the version of Node you used locally to develop your project.
+6. Choose the version of Node you used locally to develop your project.
-6. Select **n** for [CodeCommit](https://aws.amazon.com/codecommit/).
+7. Select **n** for [CodeCommit](https://aws.amazon.com/codecommit/).
 You do not need an AWS-managed service for source control.
-7. Set up SSH access for your EC2 instances if you would like:
+8. Set up SSH access for your EC2 instances if you would like:
    * Select a keypair.
    * Name the keypair.
    * Enter a passphrase.